The 6 weeks pregnant is probably the most common week that pregnancy is discovered.

 The most accurate way to tell if you are pregnant would be a missed period, along with a positive pregnancy test.

 But there are some cases where those two methods could be false as well.

 Everybody is different.
 It is best to see a doctor if you believe that you may be pregnant.

-Also may some question in your mind that how your baby looks like at 6 weeks pregnancy.
+Also maybe some questions in your mind that how your baby looks like at 6 weeks of pregnancy.

 What does my baby look like at 6 weeks in the womb?

 When we are discussing your pregnancy weeks and the age of your fetus it is important to remember that there is a two-week difference involved.

 Most medical professionals start calculating your pregnancy from the first day of your last menstrual period (LMP), while the age of the fetus doesn’t begin until after conception, about two weeks later.